Football Academy Update – How to help your child handle rejection

 There you have it, one boy in the academy squad and another in the shadow academy.
 They are very talented boys.
 Long may it continue.
 And I will do everything in my power to support their football.
 Be that career or hobby.
 I do have a third son, he is five and tried football, but wasn’t keen.
 Quite a relief as for three weeks I had to be in three places at the same time = impossible.

-This post contains affiliate links, if you buy I will receive a small commission, with no impact on the price you pay.
+This post contains affiliate links to brands where if you do make a purchase I receive a small fee, this does not affect the price you pay.